 Direct evidence for sedimentary mixed layer depths in Phanerozoic nearshore settings is sparse.
 However, lower Paleozoic strata deposited in nearshore carbonate settings record variable levels of sedimentary fabric disruption.
 For instance, lower Cambrian through Middle Ordovician nearshore carbonates preserved in western USA successions do not exceed a mean ii of 1.3 (4, 10, 40).
 In contrast, Cambrian and Ordovician nearshore sandstones and peritidal carbonates in other regions appear to have been commonly characterized by higher intensities of fabric disruption.
 For instance, the lower Cambrian Hawke Bay Formation and peritidal carbonates of the Lower Ordovician Boat Harbor Formation in western Newfoundland are characterized by higher, albeit still moderate, intensities of fabric disruption relative to subtidal strata in this succession (mean ii of 2.9 and 2.5, respectively) (11).
 Dense and commonly deep assemblages of the J-shaped, spiraling burrow Daedalus have also been recorded from the Lower Ordovician Armorican Quartzite of Portugal in facies inferred to have formed in high-energy shoreface settings (66).
 However, Hawke Bay and Boat Harbor strata characterized by the highest ii values are dominated by Skolithos and Thalassinoides (11).
 Skolithos, Thalassinoides and Ophiomorpha are commonly interpreted to have been dwelling structures (“domichnia”) and, in the case of Skolithos, occupied by stationary suspension-feeders which may have stabilized their burrows with mucous linings (and, in the case of Ophiomorpha, with pellets).
-The ecology of the Daedalus tracemaker remains more cryptic; lack of differentiated infill suggests a deposit-feeding lifestyle is unlikely.
+The ecology of the Daedalus tracemaker remains more cryptic; a lack of differentiated infill suggests a deposit-feeding lifestyle is unlikely.
 It has alternatively been suggested that this organism may have fed on biofilms or relied on wave-mediated pumping of fine-grained organic-rich particles into the seafloor (66).
 However, geochemical, sedimentological or morphological evidence for these ecologies is limited.
 Daedalus assemblages, which have only been recorded from Ordovician and lower Silurian strata, are also inferred to represent short-lived episodes of seafloor colonization (66).
 Therefore, the activities of the progenitors of these traces are unlikely to have substantially enhanced diffusive sediment mixing or mixed layer development in the nearshore settings recorded by these units (4, 32).

 Deep sea records of bioturbation